SeSAMe is designed to process Illumina Infinium DNA methylation data. It currently supports EPIC, HM450 and HM27 platforms.

 The openSesame pipeline is composed of noob, nonlinear dye bias correction and pOOBAH, achieved through:

-If you want to have more granuality of control, openSesame is equivalent to
+But if you want to have more granuality of control (like provide parameters in each step), openSesame is equivalent to

 behind the scene.